-Currently, Mia Herbosa lives and works in New York and as Likhaan’s first featured artist, we asked about her artistic journey and early influences among many others.
+Currently, Mia Herbosa lives and works in New York and as Likhaan’s featured creator, we asked about her artistic journey and early influences among many others.

 What moment in your life did you realize that you wanted to become an artist?